DataDog/hiring-engineers/answers.md

 I created the timeboard using the script at `timeboard.py`

-When selecting the best visualization for the `my_metric_rollup` graph, I initially selected "line", which made the invisible since it's displaying data rolled up to an hour.
+When selecting the best visualization for the `my_metric_rollup` graph, I initially selected "line", which made the display invisible since it's displaying data rolled up to an hour.
 So I changed it to "bar" visualization.

 Here is a screenshot of the finished timeboard:
 ![timebaord screenshot](/screenshots/my_metric_timeboard.png)